 Choice of Test

 Generally speaking, the 37-marker Y-DNA test – with its high mutation rate - is the best choice for a new recruit with limited resources.
 With 37 markers tested, a change might be expected - on the average – once in 303/37=8.2 transmission events or 4.1 generations.
 Very roughly, if two men having the Fox surname have 33 out of 37 matching markers they can be considered related within a genealogical time frame of 20 generations or 600 years.
 (FTDNA’s TiP analysis would estimate more like 400 years.)
+[Note: This same guideline does not apply when the surname is not Fox.]

 A 67-marker or 111-marker test will provide further confirmation in cases where a relationship is questionable and may well help distinguish between different branches of the same family.
 They also offer additional information on stable markers useful for deep ancestry studies of Haplogroup subclades or single founder clusters.
 If affordable, these tests are certainly recommended.
 12 or 25 markers can sometimes conclusively disprove a relationship but cannot reasonably confirm one unless there is a firm paper trail.
 Additional markers are available as special tests.
+The 2018 version of the Big Y test brings the total number of STR markers reported to over 500.

 Often a close match may be found with an individual having a different surname.
 These matches should be treated with great caution, looking for possible cases of adoption or name change, examining the geographical proximity of the ancestors of both lines and, perhaps, deciding on additional testing.
 It is possible to have close matches across surnames that go back before the adoption of surnames and, if the two are in different Haplogroup subclades, this is a foregone certainty.